 The Center for Biological Diversity (the “Center”) is a 501(c)3 nonprofit organization.
 All contributions are tax-deductible.

-A copy of our latest financial information and annual report may be obtained by downloading a copy from this page or by calling (520) 623.5252, ext.
+You can get copy of our latest financial information on this page or by calling (520) 623.5252, ext.
 323. Long-term support from our individual donors and supporters (“members”) is critical to fulfilling the Center’s mission.
 Maintaining a strong, trusting relationship with our members is key to this vital source of support.

 The purpose of this policy is to ensure that we conduct our fundraising, and grow our member base in compliance with nationally-established guidelines so that our members’ trust and faith in us is well placed and deserved.
 Therefore, the Center adheres to the following: